What’s the point of drinking something that makes you thirsty? – Aldis Hodge

 Tonight, I’m hopeful that we might get to add one more Hollywood wine attempt into the “balanced” column, when TNT’s Leverage takes on the topic in a new episode titled “The Corkscrew Job,” in which the team of reformed con artists (starring Academy Award winner Timothy Hutton, along with Gina Bellman, Christian Kane, Beth Riesgraf and Aldis Hodge) swindles a corrupt winery owner whose workers are collapsing (maybe he uses too much MEGA PURPLE?) out of a priceless bottle.

-Mrs. Dudette records, by my rough calculations, about 763 TV shows per week, almost none of which I watch apart from Burn Notice, which doesn’t count since I only watch it because Bruce Campbell is a legend (a deal he sealed by his turn in Army Of Darkness).
-I do, however, often watch Leverage with her, finding it entertaining and well-acted.
+I watch little TV apart from Burn Notice, which doesn’t count since I only watch it because Bruce Campbell is a legend (a deal he sealed by his turn in Army Of Darkness).
+I do, however, often watch Leverage, finding it entertaining and well-acted.

 As luck would have it, one of the show’s stars, Aldis Hodge was available; and so I give you a few minutes of wine-related talk with TNT’s young Leverage star.
 Enjoy – and if you’re so inclined, tweet me up tonight when the episode airs!…